SixArm/meld-with-3-windows/README.md

-# meld-with-3-windows:<br>launch meld merge tool with 3 windows.
+# meld-with-3-windows:<br>launch the meld merge tool with 3 windows

   * window 1: diff from BASE to LOCAL
   * window 2: diff from BASE to REMOTE